Does Revenue Diversification Actually Work for Nonprofits?

 Fundraising activities can also include soliciting donations directly from individuals.

 Many nonprofits are incredibly successful at raising money through individual donations.
 The organizations that achieve the greatest success with individual donor campaigns usually have one of the following in their favor: (1) broad name recognition (e.g., the Red Cross), (2) the issue the organization works on has strong emotional appeal (e.g., generating funds for medical research on birth defects), or (3) immediacy of the issue or crisis relief (raising funds for disaster assistance).
-A fourth factor is where the organization is located.
+A fourth factor is the organizationis location.
 Community organizations located in more affluent communities will generally have better success at generating donations from wealthy individual donors than organizations based in less affluent communities.

 Pursuing Public-Private Partnerships